 According to a poll conducted by the National Sleep Foundation, almost 83% of those questioned suggested that working out at any time helped them to sleep better.

 Many of the claims made about exercise have to do with timing and the type of exercise you do.
 Relaxing to moderate exercise can usually be done 30 minutes or so before bed.
-If you’re performing some strenuous exercise, doing it 2-3 hours before bed may help you to sleep more soundly.
+If you’re performing strenuous exercise 2-3 hours before bed, this may help you to sleep more soundly.

-The benefits of getting in a good workout before bed may surprise you.
+The benefits of getting a good workout before bed may surprise you.